Cielquan/DoTH-DNS/README.md

     $ sudo ./run.sh

+Instead of the `run.sh` script you can also run `sudo docker-compose up -d`.
+The script does the same, but it also outputs information about the status of the single containers till they are done booting and setting up.

 #### 4 use the new DNS server
 Now you can setup your other devices to use the server.